focus on these three areas to become an employer of choice

 Which corporate functions are more important than sales and marketing?
 Very few, if you were to ask most C-suite leaders.
 As the engine that drives revenues at most businesses, these professionals are the key to a company’s survival and growth.
 That’s why LinkedIn recently ranked sales and business professionals, along with digital marketers, among the 10 most in-demand roles in 2021.
 Sales hiring, in fact, rose 45% between 2019 and 2020, while the number of digital marketers hired jumped 33%.

 Even though both functions are closely aligned and have the same revenue-driven goals, the skills needed to be successful in sales are different from those in marketing.
 Both disciplines in recent years have been undergoing transformation through the adoption of data, refined methodologies and digitalisation.
 Especially in marketing, the growing use of educational content and technology is elevating the reach and success of many organisations.
-According to HubSpot, the popular global inbound marketing platform, 70% of buyers prefer to learn about a product of service from content as compared to traditional advertising.
+According to HubSpot, the popular global inbound marketing platform, 70% of buyers prefer to learn about a product or service from the content as compared to traditional advertising.

 Similarly, high-performing sales organisations are also utilising more advanced tools to transform sales into more science than art.
 According to McKinsey, these businesses are gaining insights from internal and external insights that enable their sales function to be more agile and automated.
 This, in turn, is enhancing ROI in the function.
 This is a necessary adoption as the pandemic has left sales professionals more channels due to their customers’ digital transformation.